evantwout/web/source/index.rst

 Status
 ---------------
 The project is in heavy development, and we do net yet consider it usable for the wider public.
-The following features are already implemented.
+The following features are implemented, although many of them still require further testing and performance optimisations.

 * Laplace Single/Double/Conjugate Double and Hypersingular Potential for problems in three dimensions.
 * Piecewise constant and continuous piecewise linear basis functions.